lawrence14701-zz/express-ddos-protector/README.md

 # Bucket strategy

-## Protects Api from malcious users.
+## Protects Api from malicious users.

 ### To use this npm package please do \$npm i bucket-ddos